 Memorial: Birthday of Martha JuliRae Rank

-Ozette Lake, Clallam County on July 11, 1973, with my family; Dad, Robert Ray Rank, (44,) Mom, Joyce Merilyn (Black) Rank, (44), and brother, David Alan Rank, (8).
-She, and my Dad, were never found.
+She drowned at the tender age of 10 at Ozette Lake in Clallam County on July 11, 1973, along with my father, Robert Ray Rank (44), my mother, Joyce Merilyn (Black) Rank (44), and my brother, David Alan Rank (8).
+They never found my sister and father.

-Snohomish County lakes, rivers, and streams of Washington State are still quite cold.
-Every time I hear news of another family's possible loss, it brings my family's accident back as if it was yesterday.
-Hypothermia is an equal opportunity killer.
+Cold water drownings are a harsh reality in the Pacific Northwest.
+Even when outdoor temperatures soar past 85 degrees, the lakes, rivers, and streams of Washington State remain dangerously cold.
+Each time I hear news of another family's tragedy, it brings my loss rushing back as if it happened yesterday.
+Hypothermia is an unforgiving killer.

 I'll be thinking of you out there.